September 20, 2024

 Over the past 20 years, Design Observer has built an extraordinary community of professional designers who have lent their perspective, expertise, and passion to the conversation about the value of design in an always-evolving world.
 And that’s what makes this community so special — it’s filled with people who take the time to look deeply at the world as it is while imagining how it could be: open, inclusive, equitable, beautiful, efficient, healthy, and joyful.

-Below is our pitch guide for the three types of contributors we have traditionally amplified: designers; professional journalists focusing on business, design, education, equity, justice, and beyond; and book publishers and film festival producers.
+Below is our pitch guide for the types of contributors and stories we have traditionally amplified: designers; professional journalists focusing on business, design, education, equity, justice, and beyond; and book publishers and film festival producers.

 So pitch us.
 We’d love to hear what’s important to you.